-- Worldwide desktop PC, mobile PC, and PC server semiconductor forecast
+- Worldwide client PC and server semiconductor forecast

-- PC microprocessor vendor market share by all form factors, processor brand, and graphics type
+- PC and server microprocessor vendor market share by form factor, processor brand, and graphics type

 - DRAM supply, demand, megabyte per system, and pricing trends